mgd1984/personal-site/src/data/about.md

 - John Boyd, Sun Tzu, and the Mennonites
 - The Ivey School of Business
 - The Humans (and Dogs) of Toronto
-- M. King Hubbert, Nate Hagens, Thomas Homer-Dixon, Matt Simmons
-- Jimi Hendrix, Vic Ruggerio, Greg Graffin, Ramin Djawadi, Dave Grohl, Slash, Classical Composers
-- Ex's & Oh's
-- Ralph Steadman, John Alexander, Mario Klingemann, Jasper Johns
-- Philosophers & Poets (too many & pretentious to list)- Terence McKenna, Robert Anton Wilson, Timothy Leary, Michael Pollan
+- Philosophers & Poets (too many & pretentious to list)
 - My Grade 7 Teacher & High School Discus Coach (who I swear was a Wind Shaman)
 - Family & Friends